Johnsonville Branch: Services

 A half-hourly service runs daily, augmented to a quarter-hourly service at peak periods.

-The line was the first Wellington line to adopt the Snapper card for fare payments; from 14 November 2021.
+The line was the first Wellington line to adopt the Snapper card for fare payments, from 14 November 2021.
 Commuters "tag" on and off at card readers located on the station platform; the hardware and reader stands etc. were installed from August.
-The system is a "trial" and will eventually replace paper tickets on other Wellington suburban lines.
+The system was originally a "trial" for eventually replacing paper tickets on other Wellington suburban lines.

 The line has been passenger-only since the termination of livestock trains for an abattoir in the Ngauranga Gorge.
 The livestock were originally driven on foot through Johnsonville streets from a stockyard adjacent to the station, but after protests sidings near Raroa were opened on 2 February 1958.
 The livestock traffic ceased about 1973, though the sidings at Raroa were not lifted until about 1982.
 Because of the sharp curves on the line, EW class electric locomotives were used for livestock trains instead of the earlier ED class locomotives, which were hard on the track with their long rigid wheelbase.
 The first through revenue-earning train on the line ran on 30 October 1886 from Longburn to Johnsonville, carrying 355 sheep and 60 head of cattle for the Wellington Meat Preserving Company at Ngauranga.